 If you want to add more veggies, try to use veggies that won't affect the flavor, such as frozen peas or cooked vegetables like sweet potato.
 Add them during the last 5 minutes of cooking.

 Instant pot - you can easily make this recipe on an instant pot.
-I would just advise you to stir-fry the mushrooms in a saucepan previously to add them to the pot.
+I would just advise you to stir-fry the mushrooms in a saucepan before adding them to the pot.

 Cooking Times